The History Curriculum

 In Year 7 students, begin to develop their historical skills and understanding by studying the conquest of Britain up to 1066 and the changes experienced with each conquest.
-Students will develop their understanding of historical interpretation by focusing on life within Medieval England.
-Moreover, students will continue to broaden their historical skills as they begin to develop their explanation skills whilst studying the Tudors.
+Students will develop their understanding of historical interpretation by focusing on life within Early Medieval England.
+Moreover, students will continue to broaden their historical skills as they begin to develop their explanation skills whilst studying the relationship of religion and conflict through the Middle- Ages and Renaissance.
 Finally, students focus on the Industrial Revolution, whereby they begin to develop their understanding of significance.

-Year 8 furthers student’s historical competencies with the study of sources, investigating their reliability and utility through the study of Jack the Ripper and the investigation of Whitechapel as a historical environment.
-Students will focus on understanding the use of historical interpretations to help them investigate the Slave Trade and the Civil Rights Movement.
+In Year 8 students will focus on understanding the use of historical interpretations to help them investigate British involvement in the Slave Trade.
+Year 8 furthers student’s historical competencies with the study of sources, investigating their reliability and utility through the study of Jack the Ripper and the investigation of Victorian Whitechapel as a historical environment.
 Local history becomes the focus of students when they study WW1 and the consequence this had upon Leeds, both at the time and beyond.
 With vital importance, students study the Holocaust and develop their understanding of this event and the significance of this event, both within History and today.

 Year 9 increases the challenge and students begin to independently analyse historical concepts and sources.
 They are challenged to think about key historical concepts over the long term in a development study of protest over time.
 They will begin within Medieval England, focusing on the causes of protest and the consequences this had on the public.
 They will encounter the changes that developed in the Renaissance and how power started to transform from the government to the people.
 In the 18th and 19th Century, they will begin to look beyond England and compare the protest methods within Europe and the significance of these protests.
 Finally, the will be challenged to think about the Modern period and how violence has begun to transform the methods of protest.